Bit-Quill/amazon-timestream-odbc-driver/docs/markdown/support/odbc-support-and-limitations.md

 |SQL_ATTR_ROW_STATUS_PTR| - | yes |
 |SQL_ATTR_ROWS_FETCHED_PTR| - | yes |

+## SQLColumns

+The driver supports catalog patterns for SQLColumns for both ODBC ver 2.0 and ODBC ver 3.0.
+When `SQL_ATTR_METADATA_ID` is set to `false` (default), it means schema name, catalog name, column name, database name, and table name need to be treated as case-sensitive search patterns.
+Parameters passed as nullptr has same meaning as "%" (search pattern that match everything).
+Read more about search patterns [here](https://learn.microsoft.com/en-us/sql/odbc/reference/develop-app/pattern-value-arguments?view=sql-server-ver16).

+When `SQL_ATTR_METADATA_ID` is set to `true`, it means schema name, catalog name, column name, database name and table name need to be treated as case-insensitive identifiers.
+In this case, if schema name, catalog name, column name, database name, or table name are passed as nullptr to the driver, then the driver would give HY009: invalid use of null pointer error.
+Read more about identifiers [here](https://learn.microsoft.com/en-us/sql/odbc/reference/develop-app/identifier-arguments?view=sql-server-ver16).

 ## SQLPrepare, SQLExecute and SQLExecDirect

 To support BI tools that may use the SQLPrepare interface in auto-generated queries, the driver